 - wash your hands often with soap and warm water for at least 20 seconds.
 Use alcohol-based hand sanitiser outside your home, especially as you go into a building and after you touch any surfaces.
 Avoid touching your face.
 You should also wash your clothes regularly if you work with people outside your household, as there’s some evidence the virus can stay on fabrics for a few days.

 Read detailed guidance about staying safe outside your home.
 Questions?
-Read what you can and can’t do from 13 May in England.
+Read more about what you can and can’t do in England.

 If you have a long-term lung condition and would be offered a flu jab every year, you’re more likely to be at a higher risk of severe illness from coronavirus.